Step towards the life you want with

 This style of therapy is based on the way you think and/or the way you behave.
 These therapies recognise that it is possible to change our thoughts or behaviour to overcome specific problems.

-I can now offer ‘Covid safe’ face-to-face sessions from my comfortable therapy room in either Hayle, St Ives and Pool.
-All locations are central and easy to access on public transport.
-I also offer walking or outdoor taking therapy.
+I offer ‘Covid safe’ face-to-face sessions from my comfortable therapy rooms in either Hayle or St Ives.
+Locations are central, easy to access on public transport with parking onsite or nearby.

-I would like to work towards offering a service that most suits your needs.
-Therefore, I offer a free half an hour initial session by phone/video call to allow you to decide if we might work effectively together and which format that suits you.
+I would like to work towards offering a service and space that most suits you and your needs.
+Therefore, I offer a free half an hour initial consultation by phone/zoom to get a feel for if we could be a good match to work together, equally important for you to get a feel for if I could be a good therapist for you.

 Many organisations offer Employee Assistance Programmes (EAP).
-This is offered to help and assist employees deal with difficulties that may impact or affect their performance at work.
+This is offered to help and assist employees in dealing with difficulties that may impact or affect their performance at work.
 I accept EAP referrals, please contact me to discuss further.

 Please get in touch to discuss your needs